 - Line 2d Standard Apportionment Sales Factor: Multiply Line 2c by 2 and enter the result.
-The sales factor is a double-weighted - Line 2e Triple-Weighted Sales Apportionment Factor: If you elected the Manufacturer's Modified Apportionment Method in Section A and your 2013 taxable year begins before July 1, 2013, or if you are a retail company, enter the sales factor on Line 2(c) times 3.
-The sales factor is triple-weighted. - Line 2f Quadruple-Weighted sales factor Apportionment.
-If you elected the manufacturer's modified apportionment method in Section A and your 2013 taxable year begins on or after July 1, 2013, enter the sales factor from Line 2(c) times 4.
+The sales factor is a double-weighted element. - Line 2e Triple-Weighted Sales Factor Apportionment: If you are a retail company with a taxable year beginning before July 1, 2014, enter the sales factor on Line 2(c) times 3.
+The sales factor is triple-weighted. - Line 2f Quadruple-Weighted Sales Factor Apportionment: If you elected the manufacturer's modified apportionment method in Section A with a taxable year beginning before July 1, 2014, or if you are a retail company with a taxable year beginning on or after July 1, 2014, enter the sales factor from Line 2(c) times 4.
 The sales factor is quadruple-weighted. - Line 2g Sum of Percentages: If the standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
-If you are using the manufacturer's modified apportionment method or you are a retail company subject to a triple-weighted sales factor, add Lines 2(a), 2(b) and 2(e).
+If you are using a triple-weighted sales factor, add Lines 2(a), 2(b) and 2(e).
 If you are using a quadruple-weighted sales factor, add Lines 2(a), 2(b) and Line 2(f). - Line 2h Multifactor Percentage: Line 2(g) divided by the number 4 (doubled-weighted sales) or 5 (triple-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
 Standard apportionable income is apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor, plus 2 times the sales factor, and the denominator of which is 4.
-If electing the manufacturer's modified apportionment method and your 2013 taxable year begins before July 1, 2013, the numerator consists of the property factor plus the payroll factor, plus three times the sales factor, and the denominator of which is five with the remaining conditions for existing factors using the same method.
-However, if the sales factor does not exist, the denominator of the fraction shall be the number of existing factors (property or payroll or both).
-If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors (salesone factor, and payroll or property, if they exist, plus 1).

-Triple-Weighted Sales For a Retail Company with a taxable year beginning on or after July 1, 2012, the numerator consists of the property factor plus the payroll factor, plus 3 times the sales factor, and the denominator is 5.
-If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors (property or payroll or both).
-If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors (sales-one factor, and payroll or property, if they exist, plus 2).
+Triple-Weighted Sales For a Retail Company with a taxable year beginning before July 1, 2014, the numerator consists of the property factor plus the payroll factor, plus 3 times the sales factor, and the denominator is 5.
+If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors.
+If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of existing factors (sales-one factor, and payroll or property, if they exist, plus 2).

-Quadruple-Weighted Sales If you are electing the manufacturer's modified apportionment method and your 2013 taxable year begins on or after July 1, 2013, the numerator consists of the property factor, plus the payroll factor, plus 4 times the sales factor, and the denominator of which is six.
-If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors (property or payroll or both).
-If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors (sales-one factor, and payroll or property, if they exist, plus 3).
+Quadruple-Weighted Sales If electing the manufacturer's modified apportionment method with a taxable year beginning before July 1, 2014, or if you are a retail company with a taxable year beginning on or after July 1, 2014, the numerator consists of the property factor, plus the payroll factor, plus 4 times the sales factor, and the denominator of which is 6.
+If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors.
+If the sales factor or the property factor does not exist, the denominator of exist, the denominator of the fraction shall be the number of the fraction shall be the number of existing factors (sales-one factor, and payroll or property, if they exist, plus 3).